PolSances/JavaScriptTutorial/README.md

-# JavaScriptTutorial
+# WebDevTutorials

-Here I will follow the Mouredev's tutorial of Javascript to finally learn something useful for the web.
+In this repository i will host the practice code that i learn from tutorials related with Web Development.